akbaritabar/bibliometric_data_for_demographic_research/0_code/03_parallelization_with_dask_duckdb_dbeaver.md

 **NOTE**: If you have already followed steps outlined in `01_Required_installation_setup_python.md`, you can skip first steps (conda environment creation) and jump to step on DuckDB, i.e., `Download the DuckDB CLI from: https://duckdb.org/docs/installation/` below.

 - Clone (download) this repository from GitHub: [https://github.com/akbaritabar/bibliometric_data_for_demographic_research](https://github.com/akbaritabar/bibliometric_data_for_demographic_research)
-- Please install Anaconda Python from: https://www.anaconda.com/products/individual
+- Please install Anaconda Python from: https://www.anaconda.com/products/individual (**NOTE**: if you use other distributions of Python or environment management systems, it is OK, but make sure to install all libraries in yaml file and run the codes to see if they work?)
     - Use the "yml" file in this directory named "00_setup_required_environment.yml" and conda to create an environment with needed python libraries following points below
     - After successful installation of python, open "Anaconda prompt" (doesn't need to be administrator) by going to windows start menu and searching it
     - Uncomment the line suitable for your operating system in the "yml" file (line 8 for Unix users and line 6 for Windows users.
 Uncomment means, "delete the starting "#" sign in the line.
 If needed, change the directory in "yml" file based on where Anaconda Python is installed on your PC)).